cburnette/boxr/README.md

 # You can provide another parameter called as_user.
 Read about what that means here: https://developer.box.com/reference#as-user-1

-# You can provide yet another parameter called identifier.
+# You can provide another parameter called identifier.
 This can be used, for example, to
 # hold the id of the user associated with this Boxr client.
 When the callback is invoked this value
 # will be provided.
 ```